 More Ponca City history abounds inside the opulent Marland Mansion & Estate, former home to Governor E.W.
 Marland, the oil tycoon responsible for the city’s petroleum achievements in the early 1900s.
 A guided tour of this stunning estate will reveal the Marland family’s tumultuous history, including the scandalous story of Lydie, Marland's adopted daughter who became his second wife.
 For more information on Marland’s business legacy, you can learn about his company’s past and current global influence at the Conoco Museum, with exhibits covering over 125 years of oil history.

 Break for a barbecue lunch at Danny’s BBQ Head Quarters and dig into savory, smoky ribs, brisket and more at this popular, down-to-earth diner.
 After your meal, take a leisurely stroll around the city to view notable murals outlining Ponca City’s past and present.
 The 101 Ranch & Wild West Show Mural, Arcade Hotel Mural and Santa Fe Depot Mural all convey a lively city history, showcasing famous figures and Western themes by Oklahoma artists.
-For more art, head to Ponca City Art Center, located inside the 1925 Soldani Mansion.
-View a wide range of contemporary art inside this prairie style home.
+To support more local creative expression, head to Ponca City Art Center to view a wide range of contemporary art.